Transition metal dithiocarbamate complexes

 Transition metal dithiocarbamate complexes are coordination complexes containing one or more dithiocarbamate ligand, which are typically abbreviated R2dtc−.
 Many complexes are known.
 Several homoleptic derivatives have the formula M(R2dtc)n where n = 2 and 3.

 Ligand characteristics

+Dithiocarbamate anions are bidentate ligands that are classified as L-X ligand in the Covalent bond classification method.
+In the usual electron counting method, they are three-electron ligands.
+With respect to HSAB theory, they are classified as soft.